-Public sector costs Perinatal depression Mother Child Notes wother Chila Health and Social £2,023 £3,394 The child's health and social care costs related in similar proportions Care to pre-term birth, emotional and conduct issues.
-Education £0 £4,448 85 per cent of education costs are a result of conduct issues, with the remainder due to emotional issues.
-Criminal £0 £2,366 All child criminal justice costs were incurred because of conduct Criminal 12,300 issues.
-Subtotal public £2,023 £10,249 All mothers' public sector cost relate to health and social care sector costs expenditure.
+Public sector costs Public sector costs Perinatal depression Mother Child Notes Health and Social Care £1,924 £3,227 The child's health and social care costs related in similar proportions to pre-term birth, emotional and conduct issues.
+Education £0 £4,654 85 per cent of education costs are a result of conduct issues, with the remainder due to emotional issues.
+Criminal £O £2,454 All child criminal justice costs were incurred because of conduct issues.
+Subtotal public sector costs £1,924 £10,336 All mothers' public sector costs relate to health and social care expenditure.
 Seventy per cent of the child's public sector costs relate to conduct issues.
-Wider societal 10 001111111111111111111111111111111111 perspective costs Productivity losses £3,630 £6,787 42 per cent of child-related productivity losses are related to emotional issues.
-Health-related £20,080 £9,676 84 per cent of the mother's costs to the wider perspective are due to quality of life losses reduced health-related quality of life.
+Wider societal perspective costs Productivity losses £3,764 £7,038 42 per cent of child-related productivity losses are related to emotional issues.
+Health-related quality of life losses £20,698 £10,878 84 per cent of the mother's costs to the wider perspective are due to reduced health-related quality of life.
 These costs form 73 per cent of total costs.
-Lost life £332 £26,562 Based on the mean probability of postnatal depression and risk to sudden death for infants of mothers who suffered from post-natal depression.
-Out-of-pocket £0 £17 Victim of crime £0 £8,926 12 per cent of total child costs are related to becoming a victim of crime.
-Total wider societal £25,730 £52,782 Costs to the wider perspective for mother and child were £76,132. perspective costs Grand total £27,754 £63,030 Mother and child costs of perinatal depression totalled £87,984, 42 per cent of child issues relate to loss of life, 35 per cent to conduct issues, 19 per cent to emotional issues and 6 per cent to pre-term birth and special educational needs.
+Lost life £344 £27,545 Based on the mean probability of postnatal depression and risk to sudden death for infants of mothers who suffered from post-natal depression.
+Out-of-pocket £0 £17 Victim of crime £0 £8,488 12 per cent of total child costs are related to becoming a victim of crime.
+Total wider societal perspective costs £24,807 £53,966 Costs to the wider perspective for mother and child were £76,132.
+Grand total £26,731 £64,301 Mother and child costs of perinatal depression totalled £87,984, 42 per cent of child issues relate to loss of life, 35 per cent to conduct issues, 19 per cent to emotional issues and 6 per cent to pre-term birth and special educational needs.

-&lt;sup>1 World Health Organisation (2014) Social determinants of mental health, World Health Organisation and Calouste Gulbenkian Foundation, Geneva.

-&lt;sup>2 Bauer, A., Knapp, M., & Parsonage, M. (2016) Lifetime costs of perinatal anxiety and depression, Journal of Affective Disorders, 192, 83-90. http://eprints.lse.ac.uk/64685/2/Bauer\Lifetime%20costs\2015.pdf [accessed 17 October 2017].
+1 World Health Organisation (2014) Social determinants of mental health, World Health Organisation and Calouste, Gulbenkian Foundation, Geneva.
+2 Bauer, A., Knapp, M., & Parsonage, M. (2016) Lifetime costs of perinatal anxiety and depression, Journal of Affective Disorders, 192, 83-90. http://eprints.lse.ac.uk/64685/2/Bauer Lifetime%20costs 2015.pdf [accessed 17 October 2017].

-2.9 Lifetime costs of perinatal anxiety
+2.8 Lifetime costs of perinatal anxiety

 The World Health Organisation recognises perinatal mental health as a major public health issue; at least one in ten women has a serious mental health problem during pregnancy or in the year after birth (WHO, 20141).
 The pre-and post-natal periods have a significant impact on future physical, mental and cognitive development of offspring: children of mothers with perinatal mental illness are exposed to higher risks of low birth-weight, reduced child growth, intellectual behavioural and socio-emotional issues.
-Research carried out at PSSRU at LSE estimated the total lifetime costs of perinatal anxiety and depression (see Bauer & colleagues, 2016)2.
+Research carried out at PSSRU at LSE estimated the total lifetime costs of perinatal anxiety and depression (see Bauer & colleagues, 2016).2